-Things were getting bad for the retail sector prior to Covid-19.
+Things were getting bad for the retail sector prior to the pandemic.

 A 2016 study conducted by YouGov showed that eating out was the primal source of spending in London.
 People eating out more often and at a higher cost meant even mid-market restaurants were closing by the dozens.
 The situation for physical retail and dining was already grim before a global pandemic hit.

 The casual dining retail market has been over-exploited in London for at least the last decade, following the enormous food and beverage business present in the city.
-Nowadays, the hotspot lies in food delivery services, with companies like Uber leading the way with its UberEats section.
+Nowadays, the hottest retail innovation lies in food delivery services, with companies like Uber leading the way with its UberEats section.

 In fact, UberEats is bigger than its mothership in 19 European cities, including the British capital, where they are able to deliver food in under 25 minutes, one of the fastest runs in the world.

 This proves that even the biggest and most consolidated business sectors are suffering deep changes in the UK, where new doors are opening as the traditional activity is being challenged and new retail trends are emerging.

 Everything that screams traditional retail is currently struggling in the country, more so in its capital city – London.